Directed by Nick Gomez | Written by Mark Saraceni | 45 min

 Carmela, who is still portrayed as a nagging, privileged, upper-middle-class housewife, gets to show off her haughtiness when she hosts a fundraiser catered by Artie and Charmaine Bucco (the owners of the restaurant that Tony burned down in the pilot).

 The writers seem to sympathize with Charmaine’s point-of-view rather than Mrs. Soprano’s.
 Carmela is shown as bossy and shallow, while Charmaine seems more at ease with the life she has chosen, or rather, not chosen.
-Carm acts superior to everyone else because of her glitzy rich lifestyle, but it is all founded on money that has come from Tony’s criminal activities.
+Carm acts superior to everyone else because of her glitzy rich lifestyle, but it’s all founded on money that has come from Tony’s criminal activities.
 She is, effectively, still in denial.

 By the end of the episode, we see Tony not as a golem, but as a loving father who is moved to tears by his daughter’s choir recital (guess that crystal meth did the trick after all).
 It is this juxtaposition that David Chase wants us to consider, especially in season one — Tony is able to revel in the beauty of his daughter’s performance, but he is also responsible for the violent actions that occur due to his influence.

 It turns out that the “talking to” suggested by Livia is actually a mock execution.
 Chris is taken to the pier and held at gunpoint.
-His life is spared, but the former hard-ass is left in a vulnerable, paranoid state.
+His life is spared, but the former tough-guy is left in a vulnerable, paranoid state.
 Concurrently, Brendan Filone is given the same treatment but hold the mock — shot to death in his bathtub by Uncle Junior and henchman Mikey Palmice.

 All of this violence is intercut with Meadow’s performance, making for a very Godfather-esque climax.
 Yet it is more homage than rip-off — an immensely powerful scene that shows The Sopranos using its cinematic influences to transcend the medium.